ggldnl/SCARA/README.md

 Check out [here](/hardware/BOM.md) for the Bill of Materials and some notes on what you will need.
 [Here](/hardware/assembly.pdf) you can find the pdf version of the assembly instructions (that also contains a section on the electronics).

-Use this QR code ([link](https://instructions.online/?id=12092-scara) if you want to follow the instructions on another device:
+Use [this QR code](https://instructions.online/?id=12092-scara) if you want to follow the instructions on another device:

 <p align="center">
   <img src="media/cadasio.png"/>